-The amounts of most heavy metals deposited to the surface of the Earth are many times greater than depositions from natural background sources.
+The amounts of most heavy metals deposited to the surface of the Earth from anthropogenic activities are many times greater than depositions from natural background sources.
 Combustion processes are the most important sources of heavy metals, particularly, power generation, smelting, incineration and the internal combustion engine (Battarbee et al 1988; Duce et al. 1991; Galloway et al. 1982; Hutton & Symon 1986; Nriagu 1989; Nriagu & Pacyna 1988).

 Concerns about Heavy Metals

 The Dangerous Substances Directive of the European Union (76/464/EEC) defines dangerous chemicals as those which are toxic, persistent and / or bioaccumulative.
-As they are elements, they cannot be broken down, therefore heavy metals will persist in the environment.
+As they are elements, heavy metals cannot be broken down and will therefore persist in the environment.
 Unlike many organic pollutants, which eventually degrade to carbon dioxide and water, heavy metals will tend to accumulate in the environment, especially in lake, estuarine or marine sediments.
 Metals can be transported from one environment compartment to another.
 The information in APIS is primarily focused on metals which are transported via the atmosphere.
 Many of the heavy metals are toxic to organisms at low concentrations.
 However, some heavy metals, such as copper and zinc are also essential elements.
 Concentrations of essential elements in organisms are normally homeostatically-controlled, with uptake from the environment regulated according to nutritional demand.
 Effects on the organisms are manifest when this regulation mechanism breaks down as a result of either insufficient (deficiency) or excess (toxicity) metal.
 Whether the source of heavy metals is natural or anthropogenic, the concentrations in terrestrial and aquatic organisms is determined by the size of the source and adsorption/precipitation in soils and sediments.
 The extent of adsorption depends on the metal, the absorbent, the physio-chemical characteristics of the environment (e.g. pH, water hardness and redox potential) and the concentrations of other metals and complex chemicals present in the soil water, river or lake.
 The concentration of metal in bioavailable form is not necessarily proportional to the total concentration of the metal.

 Heavy metals accumulate in organisms as a result of direct uptake from the surroundings across the body wall, from respiration and from food.
 Uptake via food is most important in terrestrial organisms and it may also be important in the aquatic environment.
 Dietary uptake can include heavy metals adsorbed on particulates present on the surface of leaves etc, which have not been absorbed by the plant.

-The free ion is generally the most bioavailable form of a metal, and the free ion concentration if often the best indicator of toxicity.
+The free ion is generally the most bioavailable form of a metal, and the free ion concentration is often the best indicator of toxicity.
 However, there are exceptions, such as the well known case of mercury, where the organic form, (methylmercury) is more toxic than the inorganic ion.
 Metals exert toxic effects if they enter into biochemical reactions in the organism and typical responses are inhibition of growth, suppression of oxygen consumption and impairment of reproduction and tissue repair.

 Critical levels and loads

 Most critical levels for heavy metals have been developed to protect humans, although some have been suggested to protect aquatic organisms and agricultural soils which receive sewage sludge.
-There are no critical loads for heavy metals at present, but researchers have started to develop effects-based critical levels and critical loads for some heavy metals in soils and freshwaters.